Brad Butler: Professional career

 Butler was selected by the Buffalo Bills in the fifth round of the 2006 NFL draft with the 143rd overall pick.
 He played in two games with the Bills in his rookie season.
 On September 2, 2007, he was named the starting right guard for the Bills.
 In 2009, Butler was voted to USA Today's All-Joe Team which honors hardworking and valuable players who are overlooked.
-He was limited to just two games in 2009 after sustaining a serious knee injury in Week 2 against Tampa Bay.
+He was limited to just two games in 2009 after sustaining a serious knee injury in Week 2 against the Tampa Bay Buccaneers.
 He retired from professional football after the 2009 season, stating, "My passion for education, country and community is something that I am ready to devote my full attention to.
 I believe the best way to pursue these spheres of interest is to step away from the game of football at this point in my life."
 Butler started all but two of the 33 career games he played in.